takenet/messaginghub-docs/docs/en/content-types/select.md

 ```
 When the user selects one option, a message returns according to the rule:

-- If the option contains the field 'value' it will be returned.
+- If the option contains the field 'value' should be returned.
-- In the opposite case, the 'order' filed value will be returned if it is fulfilled.
+- If not, the 'order' filed value should be returned, if present.
-- If none of the mentioned values is fulfilled, field 'text' will be returned.
+- If not, field 'text' should be returned.

 Return example of the above mentioned menu: